TLNRB/pastaPerfect/README.md

-//This website was created to contain pasta recepies.
+This website contains pasta recepies.

-//Created by
+Created by
     HTML
     CSS
     JavaScript